WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/Weekly-Meetings.md

 * Gave JS tour of Turing and background to data ethics
 * Updated LC on project

+KW: These are all great!
+Thank you Gerogia, and thank you to the new team members :sparkles:

 #### Who helped you this week?

 * ED helped design the workflow
 * JS helped organise the repo
 * KW and RP invited me to a Turing Citizen Science workshop

+KW: I hope you have tonnes of fun at the workshop!
+I'm sorry I can't go!

 #### What did you achieve?

 * Gave talk to Health and Data Science special interest group
+  * KW: It was great!
 * Wrote hundreds of user stories for backlog
+  * KW: 😅
 * Co-working sessions with Fujitsu team (ED, ED, and TS)
+  * KW: FAB!
 * Moved house!
+  * KW: Wooooo! 🏡

 #### What did you struggle with?

 * Refining workflow process still tricky
+  * KW: Because it's a wildly hard process!
+I'll take a look on Sunday morning :muscle:

 #### What would you like to work on next week?

 * Organising sprint cycles
 * Chairing lab meeting :)
-* Designing participatory science session with Bo
+* Designing participatory science session with BW

 #### Where do you need help from Kirstie?

 * Prep for backlog refinement meeting on Monday
+  * KW: Great meeting today - thank you for brainstorming all of this

 ### Date: 28 January 2020